kajamite/vim/README.md

 # Install

-On MacOS I would recommend install macvim with lua:
+On MacOS I would recommend install macvim with Lua (Lua is required by neocomplete):

     brew install macvim --with-cscope --with-lua --with-ruby --HEAD